dlaub3/blog/authentication/authentication-basics.md

 ### Authentication Database
 Storing the users authentication data in a database is one way to overcome the limitations of server side sessions.
 In this scenario a user will login on server #1 and server #1 will store the authentication details in the database.
 Now a subsequent request may be handled by server #2.
 Server #2 will check the database to see if the user is logged in and find the data that was stored by server #1.
 So now the application may be scaled horizontally as well as vertically.
 However, the bottleneck for scalability is now the authentication database since every server must query it for authentication.
+This is also a single point of failure; if the database goes down, no one can login.

 Here is a link to a great course on this technique: https://www.linkedin.com/learning/php-managing-persistent-sessions